Images

 Design and build

-This bZ4X has been designed as part of a five year project, with input from Toyota stylists around the world.
-A radical concept car emerged from that process for Toyota to display at the Los Angeles Motor Show in early 2021 and it's hardly been altered at all for production.
-The front-end exchanges a conventional grille for what's called a 'hammerhead' look with beady LED headlamp 'eyes'.
+There are two bZ4X body shapes; most will want the standard SUV version, but you can also talk to your dealer about a Touring estate variant which adds 140mm in length, 20mm in height and a selection of rugged elements.
+Even the standard SUV body shape is quite striking, the front-end exchanging a conventional grille for what's called a 'hammerhead' look with beady LED headlamp 'eyes'.
 A conventional lower grille channels cooling air to the battery when needed.
-It's pretty revolutionary beneath the skin too, this being the first outing for Toyota's new e-TNGA electric vehicle platform, shared with Subaru and used by that competing brand's rival Solterra model.
+It's pretty revolutionary beneath the skin too; this bZ4X gave the first outing to Toyota's e-TNGA electric vehicle platform, shared with Subaru and used by that competing brand's rival Solterra model.

 + More